klirichek/music/examlpe.rst

 ZONE operator affects the query until the next field or ZONE limit operator, or the closing parenthesis.
-It only works on the indexes built with zones support (see ) and will be ignored otherwise.
+It only works on the indexes built with zones support  ) and will be ignored

 **ZONESPAN limit operator** is similar to the ZONE operator, but requires the match to occur in a single contiguous span.
-In the example above, ``(ZONESPAN:th hello world)>`` would not match the document, since "hello" and "world" do not occur within the same span.
+In the example  ``(ZONESPAN:th hello world)>`` would not match the document, since "hello" and "world" do not occur within the same

- **MAYBE** operator works much like | operator but doesn't return documents which match only right subtree expression.
+**MAYBE** operator works much like | operator but doesn't return documents which match only right subtree